scalekit-inc/scalekit-sdk-go/README.md

 | --------- | ------- |
 | Go        | 1.22+   |

-> **Note:** This requirement guarantees compatibility with the modules and dependencies used by this SDK.
-Always use the latest stable.
+> **Note:** Go 1.22+ provides the essential features required by this SDK.
+For optimal performance and security, consider using the latest stable release.

 ## Examples - SSO with Go HTTP Server